13 tours · €55–€120 per person · ★ 4.9

 Prices range from €55 to €120 per person.
 The most affordable option is Pastel de Nata Pastry Class: Bake and Enjoy Your Own Treats at €55.
 The premium choice is Lisbon Portuguese Cooking Class with 3-Course Dinner at €120.

 Duration ranges from 2h to 4h.
 The shortest is Pastel de Nata Masterclass at a Real Bakery in Downtown Lisbon at 2h.
-The longest is Lisbon Small-Group Food Tour with 18 Tastings in Alfama District at 4h.
+The longest is Lisbon Foodie Small-Group Walking Tour at 4h.

 Browse 13 available tours above, select your preferred date and group size, and book directly on Guidekin.
 Most tours offer instant confirmation and free cancellation up to 24 hours before departure.